ember-learn/ember-blog/source/2019-09-13-the-ember-times-issue-115.md

 Be kind,

-Chris Ng, Isaac Lee, Jessica Jordan, Amy Lam, the crowd and the Learning Team
+Chris Ng, Isaac Lee, Jessica Jordan, Amy Lam and the Learning Team